get-fabric/fulfillment-integration-tests/README.md

 ### Usage
 Every participating service updates [fulfillment-integration deployments folder](https://github.com/get-fabric/fulfillment-integration/tree/master/deployments) with its spec.
 The spec is generated and pushed by [update-fulfillment-integration](https://github.com/get-fabric/update-fulfillment-integration) step.
 Then in order to run the integration tests you just run the [integration-test](https://github.com/get-fabric/fulfillment-integration-tests-github-action/blob/main/.github/workflows/integration-test.yaml) workflow

-1. Add `update-fulfillment-integration` step into your service `deploy.yaml` workflow:
+1. Copy this `update-fulfillment-integration` step into your service `deploy.yaml` workflow:
 ```
   update-fulfillment-integration:
     needs: